 I've Long noticed that many (most) of the homes I have seen in New Jersey have very few windows.
-Especially the larger homes.
-It's as though some architect found inspiration in a box with small holes.
-The kind of box you use to transport small rodents home from the pet store.
+Especially the larger houses.
+It's as though some architects found inspiration in a box with small holes—the kind of box you use to transport small rodents home from the pet store.

-I've seen homes where the entire side of the home is paved in vinyl save for one small and forlorn window.
+I've seen homes where the entire side of the home is paved in vinyl save for a tiny and sad window.
 This is usually the side of the house with a two-car garage.
 Why can't garages have windows?
 It's not like people parks cars in garages anymore.
 The garage is a place to store all the stuff that used to be in the basement.
 The windowless basement has been finished and no longer looks good with all that junk.

 So when did the "War on Windows" start?
 Was it around the time Americans stopped decorating rooms with personal items?
 When beige and white became the best colours because you know "resale value".
 Not all cities in the USA are lacking in colour.
 South Carolina, Florida, and California have some very colourful cities.
 Maybe it's a northern USA issue.